 Ultramarine \ Biography

-Every Man and Woman is a Star is a lavish mix of light but infectious rhythms and mellow vibes, recalling lazy afternoons and bright summer seascapes.
-Largely instrumental, the album also features lyric snatches from Kevin Ayers and Robert Wyatt, while on single Stella the found voice speaks to the 'deepest part of the soul'.
+Every Man and Woman is a Star blends light but infectious rhythms with mellow vibes, recalling lazy afternoons and bright summer seascapes.
+Largely instrumental, the album nevertheless features lyric snatches from Kevin Ayers and Robert Wyatt, while on single Stella the found voice speaks to the "deepest part of the soul."